hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 ```

 As you can see:

 - the `accumulate()` method calculates the sum and the count of the elements.
 - the `combine()` method combines the results from all the accumulations.
 - the `aggregate()` method calculates the final result.

-#### Config options
+### Configuration Options

 On each partition, after the entries have been passed to the aggregator, the accumulation runs in parallel.
 It means that each aggregator is cloned and receives a sub-set of the entries received from a partition.
 Then, it runs the accumulation phase in all of the cloned aggregators - at the end, the result is combined into a single accumulation result.
 It speeds up the processing by at least the factor of two - even in case of simple aggregations.
 If the accumulation logic is more "heavy", the speed-up may be more significant.

-In order to switch the accumulationn into a sequential mode just set the `hazelcast.aggregation.accumulation.parallel.evaluation` property to `false` (it's set to `true` by default).
+In order to switch the accumulation into a sequential mode just set the `hazelcast.aggregation.accumulation.parallel.evaluation` property to `false` (it's set to `true` by default).